 The purpose of the Student Employment Program at Principia is to provide students with the opportunity to develop and practice a good work ethic, to learn new skills, and to contribute to the Principia community by providing valued services as part-time student employees.
-All student employees are required to engage in 100 hours of work in a service department (Facilities or Dining Services) during their first two semesters of employment.
+All student employees are required to engage in 150 hours of work in a service department (Facilities or Dining Services) during their first two semesters of employment.

-Students are responsible for securing employment through the Student Employment Office.
+Students are responsible for completing employment applications and providing proper identification in order to secure employment.
 The determining factors for job placement are based on the departmental needs, experience, class schedule, and personal preference.